semasuka/blog/_posts/2019-03-26-introduction-to-eda.md

 We are using the distplot function from the seaborn, we pass the column that will be evaluated on the X axis, the Y axis is the amplitude.
 The X axis is divided into 20 equal parts also called bins that represent each the amplitude of the birthrate.

-We can see that we have two different plots inside one figure, the plot that looks like a bar plot is called histogram and the other that look like a smooth line is the kernel density estimates (kde).
+We can see that we have two different plots inside one figure, the plot that looks like a bar plot is called histogram, and the others that look like a smooth line is the kernel density estimates (kde).

-So what is the difference between the two, well they are the same just visualized differently, they all represent the amplitude of a value at a particular bin on the X axis.
-The histogram gives the precise amplitude while the kernel density estimates, as its name suggests draw a line that estimates the distribution of values using the edges of the histogram.
+So what is the difference between the two, well they are the same just visualized in another way, they all represent the amplitude of value at a particular bin on the X axis.
+The histogram gives the precise amplitude while the kernel density estimates, as its name suggests draw a line that approximates the distribution of values using the edges of the histogram.

 #### Observation

-Looking at the histogram, the amplitude is the highest at bin 12-13 and from there it decreases in amplitude till reaching bins 60.
-The kde plot shows the same just that this time this is represented using a smooth graph.
+When looking at the histogram, the amplitude is the highest at bin 12-13, and from there it decreases in amplitude till reaching bins 60.
+The kde plot shows the same just that this time, this is represented using a smooth graph.

 #### Example 2 : Distribution of the GDP